 Does Orencia need to be refrigerated?

 Abatacept is one of the biological therapy drugs, also called biologics or biopharmaceuticals.
 These drugs are made from living sources (plants, animals, or humans).
 Because of that specificity, drugs like Orencia are unstable and very sensitive to temperature and light conditions.

-Like other drugs used to treat the same chronic inflammatory conditions including Humira, Enbrel, Actemra, Cimzia, or Simponi for example, Orencia needs to be kept refrigerated.
+Like similar drugs such as Humira, Enbrel, Actemra, Cimzia, Simponi, Taltz, Kevzara, or Cosentyx, for example, Orencia needs to be kept refrigerated.
 It can only be left at room temperature for a short period of time before it starts deteriorating.

 Orencia refrigeration and storage instructions

 According to Bristol-Myers Squibb Company, the Manufacturer of Orencia, you must “store ORENCIA in the refrigerator at 36 °F to 46 °F (2 °C to 8 °C) until you are ready to use.
 Be sure to keep ORENCIA in the original package and out of the light.
 DO NOT freeze ORENCIA”.

 Make sure your home fridge is well-functioning, although most domestic fridges are programmed to maintain the 36 °F to 46 °F (2 °C to 8 °C) temperature range, so you should be fine.